Ahmed al-Mirghani

-Ahmad Ali Al-Mirghani (أحمد الميرغني; 16 August 1942 – 2 November 2008) was the 6th President of Sudan from May 6, 1986, to June 30, 1989, when the democratically elected government was overthrown by a military coup led by Omar al-Bashir.
+Ahmad Ali Al-Mirghani (أحمد الميرغني; 16 August 1941 – 2 November 2008) was a Sudanese politician who served as the third President of Sudan from 1986 to 1989, when the democratically elected government was overthrown by a military coup led by Omar al-Bashir.

 Early life

-Al-Mirghani was the descendant of the respected Mirghani family of Sudan and the great-great-grandson of Al Sayyid Mohammed Uthman al-Mirghani al-Khatim.
+Al-Mirghani was the descendant of the respected Mirghani family of Sudan and the son Ali al-Mirghani great-great-grandson of Al Sayyid Mohammed Uthman al-Mirghani al-Khatim.
 Ahmad Al-Mirghani held the title of Sayyid, denoting that he was accepted as a descendant of the Islamic prophet Muhammad.
-He graduated with a First class degree from the University of London and returned to Sudan.
-His daughter currently resides in London with her four male children, two of whom are also at colleges that are a part of the University of London.
-He progressed through a professional career until the elections of 1986 when he was elected as the President of Sudan.
+He graduated with a first class degree from the University of London and returned to Sudan.
 He played a major role in convincing King Faisal of Saudi Arabia to travel and meet President Nasser of Egypt in Sudan in the famous 1967 Arab League summit in Khartoum.

 Presidency

 Al-Mirghani was elected President of Sudan in May 1986 after the country's last democratic elections.
-He was unseated in a 1989 coup led by Omar al-Bashir.
+Under him an economic recovery program was created which began to be used in August 1987.
+This program was followed, beginning in October 1988, by a three-year recovery program to reform trade policy and regulate the exchange rate, reduce subsidies and the Budget deficit, and encourage exports and privatization.
+He was unseated during the 1989 Sudanese coup d'état, led by Omar al-Bashir.

 Later years

 Following the coup Al-Mirghani lived in Alexandria, Egypt.
-He returned to Sudan shortly before his death and lobbied for peace on the War in Darfur.
+He returned to Sudan shortly before his death and lobbied for peace in the War in Darfur.
 He actively worked on the Darfur file and was chosen as the head of the Darfur Circle in the Democratic Unionist Party.
 His final trip abroad was to Libya where he held a number of meetings with Darfur rebel groups and the Libyan leadership regarding the solutions to the Western Sudan problem.

 Death

-Al-Mirghani died in Egypt on November 2, 2008, at the age of 66.
-Several Sudanese politicians including the president travelled to the Mirghani base in Khartoum to mourn the former president.
+Al-Mirghani died in Egypt on November 2, 2008, at the age of 67.
+Several Sudanese politicians including al-Bashir travelled to the Mirghani base in Khartoum to mourn the former president.
 His body was flown to Khartoum on November 5, and his funeral was held there on the same day.
 The funeral procession travelled from the airport in the south of the capital Khartoum through the city streets to the north of the capital, where he was buried.

+Personal life

+His daughter currently resides in London with her four sons, two of whom are also at colleges that are a part of the University of London.